ithaka/pharos/.changeset/dull-sheep-divide.md

 '@ithaka/pharos-site': patch
 ---

-Add a contributing documentation page and contributing section to the pharos-site
+Add a contributing documentation page, developer guidelines page and contributing section to the pharos-site